 16.2.
 Your representations and warranties.
 You represent and warrant that you have the full power and ability to enter into this Agreement and will follow fully its terms.
 You also represent and warrant that any User Generated Content, which you transmit via GOG services does not infringe upon the intellectual property rights of any third party.
 You further represent and warrant that you will not use or contribute User Generated Content that is unlawful, tortious, defamatory, obscene, invasive of the privacy of another person, threatening, harassing, abusive, hateful, racist or pornographic.

 16.3.
 We work hard to try to make GOG content work on your systems but we only have limited time to carry out tests and we don't always get everything right.
-Therefore, we can't accept any liability or responsibility for GOG content.
+Therefore, we can't accept any liability or responsibility for GOG content except where required by law (see 7.1.-7.2 above).
 We are also not responsible for anything that happens to GOG.com or GOG services which is outside of our control.
 However, don't forget you may be entitled to GOG content return and refund if it has technical issues see section 7.3 (c).

 You can terminate this Agreement by just stopping using GOG services for good.

-If you seriously breach this Agreement you may lose access to GOG.com (temporarily or permanently).
+If you seriously breach this Agreement you may lose access to GOG services (temporarily or permanently).

 17.3 It seems very unlikely, but if we have to stop providing access to GOG services and GOG content permanently (not because of any breach by you), we will try to give you at least sixty (60) days advance notice by posting a note on www.gog.com and sending an email to every registered users – during that time you should be able to download any GOG content you purchased.

-In the very unlikely situation that we have to stop running GOG.com we'll do our best to give you advance notice, so that you can download and safely store all your DRM-free content.
+In the very unlikely situation that we have to stop running GOG we'll do our best to give you advance notice, so that you can download and safely store all your DRM-free content.

 18. FORCE MAJEURE